zilishen/documentation/content/modsec-waf/admin-guide/nginx-plus-modsecurity-waf-trustwave-spiderlabs-rules.md

 ---
+docs: DOCS-728
 title: Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX ModSecurity WAF
+toc: true
 weight: 300
-toc: true
-docs: "DOCS-728"
 ---

 {{< important >}}